 1. DNA microinjection

 Microinjection is the transfer of a cloned gene combinations into the host.
-Gene cloning is the process in which a gene of interest is located and copied (cloned) out of DNA of an organism to artificially modify them according to the requirement.Cloning can be done by taking genes of 2 different species or the same species.
-Later on, the cloned gene combination is transferred to the pronucleus of a reproductive cell.
+Gene cloning is the process in which a gene of interest is located and copied (cloned) out of DNA of an organism which is later modified artificially according to the requirement.Cloning can also be done by taking genes of 2 different species or the same species.
+Followed by this, the cloned gene combination is transferred to the pronucleus of a reproductive cell through some mediators.

 2. Retrovirus-Mediated Gene Transfer